skWeenggs/james-perkins-astro/src/pages/post/my-top-three-tools-for-mac.md

       description: Directory for extensions
 ```

-My custom workflow takes two arguments which and when used will open my code_profiles stored for visual studio code
+My custom workflow takes two arguments which and when used will open my `code_profiles` stored for visual studio code.

 So that is it, my top three tools that I use every single day of the week, and absolutely love them!